The Art students and faculty have the pleasure of working in some of the finest studios and classrooms in New York state.

 See the areas of study for more information

-Three computer labs accommodate all our classes.
+Three computer labs accommodate all Art classes.
 The studios are equipped with 20 Mac computers, 60" Displays, tablets, and scanners.
-Software includes the entire Adobe Master Collection, Maya, and painter among other.
+Software includes the entire Adobe Creative Cloud, Maya, Z-Brush, Unity, and Painter among other.

 - FA 164